ahdis/chmed/pages/_includes/dosage.md

 		</doseQuantity>
 	</dosage>
 ```
-see [TimingEvent](https://www.hl7.org/fhir/v3/TimingEvent/cs.html), the simplified version x-x-x-x is represented with PCM - PCD- PCV and HS coding values.
+See [TimingEvent](https://www.hl7.org/fhir/v3/TimingEvent/cs.html), the simplified version x-x-x-x is represented with PCM - PCD- PCV and HS coding values.

-for 1 - 0 - 0.5 - 0 two dosage elements have to be created, [example](MedicationStatement-chmed20af-mp-medicationstatement-s02-3.html)
+For 1-0-0.5-0 two dosage elements have to be created, [example](MedicationStatement-chmed20af-mp-medicationstatement-s02-3.html)

 ## Taking times
 * The [Timing](https://www.hl7.org/fhir/datatypes.html#Timing)) elements in FHIR differ in that the unit times can be specified not only in seconds but also in different units see [UnitsOfTime](https://www.hl7.org/fhir/valueset-units-of-time.html).